“Life’s Gamble” - A Dystopian Story by Ty Steinbrunner

 He lit up.

 “Wow, this’ll be fun!
-I happen to hit this one spot every Monday to celebrate not killing myself during the day.
+I happen to hit this one spot every Monday to celebrate not asphyxiating myself.
 It’s a real riot, you’ll love it.”
-Jerry said and took out his ceramic cigarette, a device very different from our vaporized lunch.
-It’s an infinite supply of cigarette smoke, as long as you have the tobacco for it and a charge.
+Jerry said and took out his ceramic cigarette, a cylindrical device operating very different from our vaporized lunch.
+It gives a practically infinite supply of cigarette smoke, as long as you have the required tobacco powder and a charge.
 “Stuff the stuff and puff the stuff “ is the slogan.

 So that was that.
 Our plans were set.

-The nightlife existed for the sole purpose of providing people with pleasure.
-TV shows and videos were no fun because people were tired of watching the same thing, and the implementation of senses in video games only drove people away from them.
-As a boy, I recall playing a video game where if you got shot by an enemy player, you felt the bullet impact in real life.
+The nightlife existed in secrecy.
+Its sole purpose is to provide people with pleasure.
+News shows and videos were no fun because people were tired of watching the same thing, and the implementation of senses in shooter games only drove people away from them.
+As a boy, I recall playing a shooter game where if you got blasted by an enemy player, you felt the bullet impact in real life.
 As immersive as it seemed, it was too much.
-It was definitely too much after a child experienced a placebo death playing Crossy Road.
+It was definitely too much after a child experienced a placebo death playing a game called Crossy Road.
+They banned it.

-Nevertheless, video games did continue to explode, but they weren't making people happy and it wasn’t a source of pastime.
-It has become another source of work where people are paid to test the video game’s sensory capabilities.
+Nevertheless, shooter games did continue to explode, but they weren't making people happy and it wasn’t a source of pastime.
+It had become another source of work where people were paid to test the shooter game’s sensory capabilities.
 These are jobs to receive in the Learning Halls, setting people up for a lifetime of virtual experimentation.

 Since I’m on the eighth floor, I take the stairs on my way out.
-It’s no good waiting on the elevator as every time I try to go down it stops for people on the floors below me.
-You think a nuclear-powered elevator would be more efficient.
+It’s no good waiting on the elevator as every time I try to go down it stops and jumps between the floors below me.
+It almost never rises past floor 5.
+You would think a nuclear-powered elevator would be more efficient.
 As long as it takes me to complain, I exit the staircase leading out back, I walk across the street, and though I wouldn’t mind the trip being a little quicker, I make it back home.

-Back at my apartment, I unfold the kitchen table for supper and get the steam chamber primed for my clean.
+Back at my apartment, I unfolded the kitchen table for supper and got the steam chamber primed for my cleaning.

-I want to absorb as much time as possible before tonight.
+I wanted to absorb as much time as possible before tonight.
 Clean, eat, and read before it’s time.
-So I chose a pretzel chicken pizza.
+I chose pretzel chicken pizza.
 It was good enough for me and I popped the ‘juice’ baggie in the nuclear pot.
 Imagine a crockpot that’s evolved.
-The nuclear pot can prepare anything to perfect conditions in a matter of seconds.
+The nuclear pot can prepare anything to perfect, vaporized conditions in a matter of seconds.

 I made sure to close the lid (forgetting this process may cause nuclear meltdown), tapped the ‘scan’ button, tapped the ‘to vaporize’ button, tapped the ‘yes’ button, and then finally the ‘start’ button.
 In the Time of Good, things are done for you without hassle or inconvenience.